Who Are We?

 - Clare Norburn, Artistic Director, Stroud Green Festival

-In addition to winning the 2018 Stroud Green Festival’s Ensemble Scheme, other highlights of their 2017/18 season included performances commemorating the centenary anniversary of the First World War at China Exchange in London’s Chinatown, East Cowes on the Isle of Wight, and the Petworth Festival.
+In addition to winning the 2018 Stroud Green Festival’s Ensemble Scheme, the quartet commemorated the centenary anniversary of the First World War at China Exchange in London’s Chinatown, East Cowes on the Isle of Wight, and the Petworth Festival.
 The Bloomsbury Quartet is the Wigmore Hall/Open Academy Fellowship Ensemble for the 2018/19 season, creating a series of musical experiences in educational and community outreach contexts, and making their Wigmore Hall debut.
 Recent highlights include performing in the Lake District Summer Music Patron’s Series and reaching the finals of the St Martin-in-the-Fields Chamber Competition, being chosen as 2019-20 Making Music Selected Artists and making their debut on BBC Radio 3’s In Tune.
 The 2019-2020 season will see the Bloomsbury Quartet give the world premiere of a new string quartet by the Wigmore Hall/RPS Rosie Johnson Apprentice Composer, Daniel Fardon, and embark on their first UK tour with ReCentred, a programme inspired by the life and works of Elizabeth Maconchy, amongst other performances and projects.